Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Property testing

 While we show that solving Problem~\ref{prob:testingMAIN} in its full generality requires an exponential amount of resources, rendering it unfeasible for practical purposes, we present algorithms capable of efficiently solving it under certain assumptions about the state under examination or by restricting the set of considered free-fermionic states.

 When no prior assumptions on the state $\rho$ and no restrictions on the set of free-fermionic states $\mathcal{G}$ are provided, we establish the general hardness for Problem~\ref{prob:testingMAIN}, demonstrating that $N = \Omega(2^n)$ copies of the state $\rho$ are necessary.
-Below, we present a more refined version of the mentioned no-go result.
+This result also directly implies that any strategy aiming to estimate non-Gaussianity—i.e., to provide a meaningful probe of the trace distance between a given state and the set of (possibly mixed) free-fermionic states—must necessarily require an exponential number of copies in the system size.
+Indeed, if such an efficient estimation strategy existed, it could be used to solve the property testing problem, contradicting our hardness result.
+Below, we present a more refined version of the mentioned no-go result for testing free-fermionic states.

-\begin{theorem}[Hardness of testing bounded rank free-fermionic states] Let $\varepsilon_B > 0$ and $r \in [0,n]$.
+\begin{theorem}[Hardness of testing bounded rank free-fermionic states] Let $\varepsilon_B=O(1)$ and $r \in [0,n]$.
 Let $\rho$ denote the unknown state and $\mathcal{G}$ the set of free-fermionic states considered.
-To solve Problem~\ref{prob:testingMAIN}, with at least a $2/3$ probability of success, $N = \Omega(2^r / \varepsilon_B^2)$ copies are necessary if either of the following hypotheses is assumed: \begin{itemize} \item $\rho$ is such that $\mathrm{rank}(\rho) \le 2^r$, \item $\mathcal{G} \equiv \mathcal{G}_{R}$ with $R \le 2^r$, \end{itemize} with $r \in [n]$.
-In particular, for $r = \Omega(n)$ the sample complexity grows exponentially in the number of modes $n$. \end{theorem}
+To solve Problem~\ref{prob:testingMAIN}, with at least a $2/3$ probability of success, $N = \Omega(2^r)$ copies are necessary if either of the following hypotheses is assumed: \begin{itemize} \item $\rho$ is such that $\mathrm{rank}(\rho) \le 2^r$, \item $\mathcal{G} \equiv \mathcal{G}_{R}$ with $R \le 2^r$, \end{itemize} with $r \in [n]$.
+In particular, for $r = \Omega(n)$, the sample complexity grows exponentially in the number of modes $n$. \end{theorem}

 While the formal proof is found in Section~\ref{subsec:hardtesting}, the core idea of this complexity arises from recognizing that the maximally mixed state is free-fermionic.
-This fact allows us to leverage the hardness of distinguishing whether the underlying state is the maximally mixed state or far from it in trace distance, which is a notoriously hard problem~\cite{odonnell2015quantum}.
+This fact allows us to leverage the hardness of a closely related problem of the identity testing, i.e., distinguishing whether the underlying state is the maximally mixed state or far from it in trace distance~\cite{odonnell2015quantum}.

 Another intuition behind the hardness of this problem arises from the fact that determining whether a state is free-fermionic (see Definition~\eqref{eq:defFREE}) is inherently harder than determining if it is a (diagonal) tensor product state, and it is well-established that testing for a tensor product structure is an hard problem~\cite{productstatehardness}.